-We built the first section of Trump’s wall on the border in Jacumba Hot Springs, California and sent the bill to the President of Mexico.
-The artwork references what would happen to the U.S. agricultural, flower and service industries it Trump deported 11 million Mexicans.
+In July we had built the first section of Trump’s wall (image above) on the U.S./Mexico border in Jacumba, CA and sent the bill to the President of Mexico.
+The artwork referenced what would happen to the U.S. agricultural, flower and service industries it Trump deported 11 million Mexicans.
 Read the full story in The New York Times.

 Look for us in the T.RUMP Bus as we motor through the battleground states.

 Working under the name t.Rutt, artists David Gleeson and Mary Mihelic bought Donald Trump’s campaign bus when it went up for sale on Craigslist last Fall.
 Gleeson and Mihelic have transformed the bus into an anti-Trump contemporary artwork that is traveling the country.
 All the original Trump campaign artwork remains on the bus but it has been artistically altered and transformed into the T.RUMP Bus.

 The artwork on and inside the T.RUMP Bus has evolved as an artistic rebuke against Trump’s divisive, xenophobic and misogynistic campaign rhetoric.
 Our artwork on the bus has also addressed issues ranging from the worries about Trump’s potential fascism to the sophomoric dialogue about the size of Mr. Trump’s hands.
 We are finding that our artwork around the T.RUMP Bus often probes the psychological and emotional state of Mr. Trump, including his reliability as a potential leader of United States.